 If you manage to eliminate these key causes you should recover from this condition and prevent IBD!

 – Artificial sweeteners are considered by many as one of the key causes of IBS and IBD!
 Read more >

-– Also deficiency of vitamin D may contribute to the development of autoimmune diseases as it is not only the most important immune system booster but also regulator which means it helps to prevent immune system from attacking own body.
+– Also, deficiency of vitamin D may contribute to the development of autoimmune diseases as it is not only the most important immune system booster but also regulator which means it helps to prevent the immune system from attacking own body.
 There is a growing amount of research which suggests that a lack of vitamin D could be an important factor in causing autoimmune diseases.
-Almost every person in England is deficient in vitamin D which is very important for human nervous and immune system.
-In his bestselling book “China Study” Prof Colin Campbell wrote that, “Autoimmune diseases in general become more common the greater the distance from the equator.
+Almost every person in England is deficient in vitamin D which is very important for the human nervous and immune system.
+In his bestselling book “China Study” Prof Colin Campbell wrote that, “Autoimmune diseases, in general, become more common the greater the distance from the equator.
 This phenomenon has been known since 1922.”
 This statement leads us to a simple conclusion that Hashimoto disease may have a lot to do with the vitamin D (“sun vitamin”) deficiency as well as the modern unhealthy lifestyle of North America or Europe.
 Read more about vitamin D >

 – Common food additives are linked to IBS, Crohn’s Disease, Colitis!
 Read more >